BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/ReadMe.md

 ## Controlling Jenkins

 Jenkins runs as a Windows service.
-Te Jenkins service may, at almost any time, be busy running jobs.
+The Jenkins service may, at almost any time, be busy running jobs.
 To cleanly shutdown Jenkins, we need to tell it to stop accepting new jobvs, finish any running jobs, and/or/terminate certain jobs, then stop the service.

 Attributions: